himanshumangal09/Fake-Face-Generation/README.md

 ## Project Overview

 In this project, I defined and trained a DCGAN on a dataset of faces.
-The goal of this project is to get a generator network to generate _new_ images of faces that look as realistic as possble.
-The image below is a result of the training:
+The goal of this project is to get a generator network to generate _new_ images of faces that look as realistic as possible.

 ## Project Instruction